cygnus666/Circuit-Sword/GB-Original-Case-Mod-Guide.md

 [[images/CSO/BUILD/GBO_LEDS/11.jpg]]

 ## (Optional) Fit joystick
+Fit joysticks by drilling a pilot hole for alignment, followed by a larger one suitable for the joystick.
+Use the same method as drilling the X and Y button holes.
+The joystick should be glued in well.
+4pin JST cables are included that will wire up to the joystick solder points.
+See the MARKINGS on the Circuit Sword PCB for which pin does what.
+Don't assume that RED = + and BLACK = -

 # Back half of case
 ## Fit power switch and mode button
+The included power switch and mode button assembly plugs in with the 3pin cable that attaches to the back board.
+The power switch assembly should be glued in place.
+NOTE that the mode button is very short.
+Consider using some kind of extension, or replacing the button with a longer one (e.g. a "6mm tactile 2pin": [link](https://www.aliexpress.com/item/100Pcs-Tactile-Switch-Momentary-Tact-6x6x6-6-6-6mm-Middle-pin-2pins/32727102870.html))

 ## Fit back buttons
+The back board as two sets of bare wires.
+These are the back button wires.
+Each switch is activated by shorting the labelled pin to GND.
+The simplest way to have back buttons is to solder GND to one side of a button and L1 (etc) to the other side.
+When pressed it will make a short circuit and activate the button press.

+The included back button accessory allows use of the GBO rubber membranes and original buttons in place.
+Use glue to hold the bracket in place or follow the forums to see if someone makes a 3D printed adapter!

 ## Fit back board
 The back board requires spacers to be soldered to set it to the right height, start by snapping out the spacers: